riletan/promptz/memory-bank/activeContext.md

 ## Current Challenges

+1. **Search and Filter Optimization**: Improving search relevance and filter performance
-1. **Prompt Management UX**: Creating an intuitive and efficient interface for prompt creation and editing
+2. **Prompt Management UX**: Creating an intuitive and efficient interface for prompt creation and editing
-2. **Data Modeling**: Continuing to refine the prompt data model to support all required use cases
+3. **Data Modeling**: Continuing to refine the prompt data model to support all required use cases
-3. **Code Migration**: Updating legacy code to use the new component structure and server actions
+4. **Code Migration**: Updating legacy code to use the new component structure and server actions
-4. **Performance Optimization**: Ensuring efficient data fetching and rendering for prompt operations
+5. **Performance Optimization**: Ensuring efficient data fetching and rendering for prompt operations
-5. **Testing Coverage**: Expanding test coverage for prompt-related components
+6. **Testing Coverage**: Expanding test coverage for prompt-related components and filter functionality
-6. **Authentication Flow**: Addressing edge cases in authentication experience with proper error handling
+7. **Authentication Flow**: Addressing edge cases in authentication experience with proper error handling

 ## Decision Points